netanoir/netanoir.github.io/blog/itp-week5.md

 ---
 layout: archive
-title: ITP Week 4&#58; Modest Tools
+title: ITP Week 5&#58; Making functional objects while feeling dysfunctional and burned out from grad school midterm
 ---

 This week's blog post includes updates and assignments from the Prediction as Planning and introductory courses to Fabrication and Computational Media.